Marcus Semien Player Props: Rangers vs. Rays

 Marcus Semien At The Plate

-- Semien leads Texas in slugging percentage (.442) thanks to 41 extra-base hits.
+- Semien leads Texas with a slugging percentage of .453, fueled by 42 extra-base hits.

-- Among qualified hitters in MLB, he ranks 44th in batting average, 45th in on-base percentage, and 68th in slugging.
+- Among the qualifying hitters in baseball, his batting average ranks 34th, his on-base percentage ranks 41st, and he is 58th in the league in slugging.

-- Semien has reached base via a hit in 71 games this season (of 95 played), and had multiple hits in 30 of those games.
+- Semien is batting .438 with two homers during his last outings and is on a four-game hitting streak.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.